-Note on the scope of Sections D2: firms that carry on designated investment business and are subject to the RMAR, but do not meet the definition of personal investment firm, i.e. are not subject to IPRU(INV) Chapter 13, will not be subject to this section.
+Note on the scope of Sections D2: firms that carry on designated investment businessand are subject to the RMAR, but do not meet the definition of personal investmentSUP Chapter16 Annex 18bg111 January 2014 firm, i.e. are not subject to IPRU(INV) Chapter 13, will not be subject to this section.
 Such firms, e.g. smaller stockbrokers that advise on retail investments as an incidental part of their business, remain subject to the financial resources requirements associated with their principal regulated activities.